mattermost/mattermost/doc/install/Production-RHEL.md

 1. Grant the user access to the Mattermost database by typing:
   * ```postgres=# GRANT ALL PRIVILEGES ON DATABASE mattermost to mmuser;```
 1. You can exit out of PostgreSQL by typing:
-  * ```postgre=# \q```
+  * ```postgres=# \q```
-1. You can exit the postgres account by typing:
+1. You can exit the Postgres account by typing:
   * ``` exit```
-1. Allow Postgres to listen on all assigned IP Addresses
+1. Allow Postgres to listen on all assigned IP Addresses:
   * ```sudo vi /var/lib/pgsql/9.4/data/postgresql.conf```
   * Uncomment 'listen_addresses' and change 'localhost' to '*'
-1. Alter pg_hba.conf to allow the mattermost server to talk to the postgres database
+1. Alter `pg_hba.conf` to allow the Mattermost Server to talk to the Postgres database:
   * ```sudo vi /var/lib/pgsql/9.4/data/pg_hba.conf```
-  * Add the following line to the 'IPv4 local connections'
+  * Add the following line to the 'IPv4 local connections':
   * host    all             all             10.10.10.2/32         md5
-1. Reload Postgres databasejh
+1. Reload Postgres database:
   * ```sudo systemctl reload postgresql-9.4.service```
-1. Attempt to connect with the new created user to verify everything looks good
+1. Attempt to connect with the new created user to verify everything looks good:
   * ```psql --host=10.10.10.1 --dbname=mattermost --username=mmuser --password```
   * ```mattermost=> \q```

 ## Set up Mattermost Server
-1. For the purposes of this guide we will assume this server has an IP address of 10.10.10.2
+1. For the purposes of this guide we will assume this server has an IP address of `10.10.10.2`
 1. Download the latest Mattermost Server by typing:
   * ``` wget https://github.com/mattermost/platform/releases/download/v1.3.0/mattermost.tar.gz```
-1. Install Mattermost under /opt
+1. Install Mattermost under `/opt`
    * Unzip the Mattermost Server by typing:
    * ``` tar -xvzf mattermost.tar.gz```
    * ``` sudo mv mattermost /opt```
 1. Create the storage directory for files.
 We assume you will have attached a large drive for storage of images and files.
 For this setup we will assume the directory is located at `/opt/mattermost/data`.
   * Create the directory by typing:
   * ``` sudo mkdir -p /opt/mattermost/data```
-1. Create a system user and group called mattermost that will run this service
+1. Create a system user and group called mattermost that will run this service:
    * ``` sudo useradd -r mattermost -U```
-   * Set the mattermost account as the directory owner by typing:
+   * Set the Mattermost account as the directory owner by typing:
    * ``` sudo chown -R mattermost:mattermost /opt/mattermost```
    * ``` sudo chmod -R g+w /opt/mattermost```
    * Add yourself to the mattermost group to ensure you can edit these files:
    * ``` sudo usermod -aG mattermost USERNAME```
-1. Configure Mattermost Server by editing the config.json file at /opt/mattermost/config
+1. Configure Mattermost Server by editing the `config.json` file at `/opt/mattermost/config`
   * ``` cd /opt/mattermost/config```
   * Edit the file by typing:
   * ``` sudo vi config.json```